-The moment has never been better to begin a healthcare career for residents of the State of South Carolina.
+The moment has never been better than now to begin a new healthcare career for residents of the State of South Carolina.
 Medical field professions are projected to be the state’s fastest growing according to the South Carolina Department of Labor.

 The state’s growing healthcare industry is far from one-of-a-kind, however, as a similar trend is playing out around the United States.
 Demand for new employees is near historic levels in most towns and cities.

 As a matter of fact, the nationwide need for healthcare workers is so great that the 2018 Job Openings and Labor Turnover Survey (JOLTS) states that up to 50% of openings are currently unfilled across the nation.

 Starting a career in healthcare in South Carolina

 The swift expansion of the healthcare industry in South Carolina plays a part in the 18% growth rate that the U.S. Bureau of Labor Statistics forecasts for the United States by 2026.
 The historic growth in the healthcare industry is being powered by the United States’s need to take care of an aging adult population.
 This scenario has generated all kinds of opportunities for aspiring workers of all backgrounds.